We may earn money or other compensation from the companies or products mentioned in this post.

 If you happen to be at Disneyland during a drizzle, you might get the rare chance to see Mickey’s Rainy Day Cavalcade with some of your favorite Disney characters.
 Check out our rainy day guide here.

 Paint the Night Parade debuted to packed crowds during Disneyland’s Diamond Celebration and ended its inaugural run in September 2016.
-Paint the Night is now showing at California Adventure in 2018 during Pixar Fest and will end its limited run November 7, 2018.
+Paint the Night returned to California Adventure in 2018 during Pixar Fest and will ended its limited run November 7, 2018.

-This daytime parade (3:30 and 6pm most days) will be showing for the first time at Disneyland Park beginning April 13, 2018 during Pixar Fest and wrapping up just before the holidays on November 4, 2018.
+This daytime parade (3:30 and 6pm most days) ran for the first time at Disneyland Park beginning April 13, 2018 during Pixar Fest and wrapped up just before the holidays on November 4, 2018.

 You can usually grab any seat you’d like an hour before the parade.
 Less popular spots can even be found up to 15 minutes before the parade during slower park days.
 Reader, Kayla Saavedra snapped these pictures for us of her view she scored just minutes before the parade began!